lase-peco/records/README.md

 $record->message; //returns 'Oh, Something happened here!'
 ```

-When a record was created and the causer was not provided, then by default the authenticated user will be added as a causer for the record.
+If you don't provide the causer, when creating the record, then by default the authenticated user will be added as a causer for the record.
 If there is no authenticated user, then the causer will be null.

+###Options

 Optionally you can save the ``IP`` of the request in your record by chaining the ``withIp()`` method on the helper function ``record()``.
-the IP will be anonymized and saved in the record.
+The IP will be anonymized and saved in the record.

 ```php
 record('Oh, Something happened here!')->withIp();

 use LasePeCo\Records\Models\Record;